skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 allowed to leave the island."

 "What you ask is not mine to give."
-She explains, "Yesternight one of my ships arrived in Telwin port... burning.
+She explains, "Yesternight one of my ships arrived in Telwin port… burning.
 He has done this in the past, during our last struggle against him.
 Foul black birds will fly out from land and cover the ship from stem to stern.
 They sit on the railings, the yardarm, the mast, on every rope and on every place a